Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 In my review of the UCG-Max last year, I used “painful” to describe the lack of 10Gbps support in the otherwise all-around excellent gateway.
-I wished I could replace my humongous UDM-SE with it.
+At the time, I wished I could replace my humongous UDM-SE with it.

 That pain is the empty slot that this UniFi Cloud Gateway Fiber (UCG-Fiber), part of Ubiquiti’s newly released compact UniFi trio, fills.
 Among other things, its three 10Gbps ports provide much-needed relief.